Schools, Charters and Governing Boards

 School district governing boards are subject to Arizona open meeting laws.
 Notices of meetings, including an agenda of the matters to be discussed or decided, must be available to the public at least 24 hours prior to the meeting, except in the case of an actual emergency.
 The minutes or a recording shall be open to public inspection three working days after the meeting.
 The board may hold certain discussions in executive session (not open to the public).
 Examples include discussions of employment, salaries, and consultations with attorneys for the district.
 A public vote shall be taken before any legal action binds the school district.

-Should a board member be unable to complete their term of office, the county school superintendent shall fill this vacancy by appointment.
+Should a board member be unable to complete his/her term of office, the county school superintendent shall fill this vacancy by appointment.
 The term of the appointment shall be until the next regular election.
 If the superintendent deems it in the best interest of the community, he may call a special election to fill the vacancies.